 Rank2 – Reduces the chances of injuries becoming permanent by 20%.

-Rank3 – Last Stand: once/day ( ability, add 25% of max HP to current HP, cannot be used to increase HP past max)
+Rank3 – Last Stand: once/day (instant ability, add 25% of max HP to current HP, cannot be used to increase HP past max)

 This is the skill of Generals and Warlords, a natural for all leaders.
 On the battle field you very presence inspires awe and your voice can always be heard above the sounds of battle.
 Men will follow you and enemies will fear you.
 You are a commander of men and a brilliant strategist.
 A commander must be aware of what’s happening on the battlefield at all times and be quick to react to each new threat, while maintaining the respect of those they lead.
 Therefore a character cannot be a Commander unless 3 out of 4 of the following Stats are aequal to 12 or higher: Perception, Resolve, Initiative, and Charm

-Rank4 – The party may make a free and/or non-combat before the battle begins.
-If the party is surprised then may only move at half speed or take a non-combat (in lieu of moving), if enemy commanders are present then roll off.
+Rank4 – The party may make a free movement and/or non-combat action before the battle begins.
+If the party is surprised then may only move at half speed or take a non-combat action (in lieu of moving), if enemy commanders are present then roll off.

 This is the art of wielding one weapon in each hand in combat.
 The user will be granted the ability to fight without the negatives of using two weapons.
 The higher the Rank the increase of options, and weapons.
 In case where one weapon is larger than the other, the smaller weapon ALWAYS goes in the off hand.